Minuscule 1582: Description

-The manuscript is a codex (precursor to the modern book), containing the near-complete text of the four Gospels (missing Matthew 22:39-23:3) on 290 parchment leaves (sized 21.2 x 16.5 cm), in a single column of writing per page with 20 lines.
+The manuscript is a codex (precursor to the modern book format), containing the near-complete text of the four Gospels written on 290 parchment leaves (sized 21.2 x 16.5 cm).
+It is missing Matthew 22:39-23:3.
+The text is written in one column per page, with 20 lines each page.
 The writing area comprises around 14.2 x 8 cm of each page.
 The parchment is white, of medium thickness, and the ink used is reddish-brown for the majority of the text, with gold ink used for the initial letters of each Gospel.
 Scholar K. W. Kim described the manuscript as "beautifully written".
 The manuscript was rebound at least twice, the latest being in the 19th century.
 The last leaf (known as a folio) was apparently damaged in antiquity, and replaced with a new one which includes the main colophon giving the manuscript's initial date.
 Three more colophons appear on this replacement page, and two further colophons are written on the manuscript's first page.
 Two further folios were either damaged or removed (folio 13 and 60), with only folio 13 being replaced.

 Four Evangelist portraits appear before their respective Gospels; however, it would appear these were not original to the codex, but added later.
 In Ephraim's numbering of the folios, they do not include the portraits, but a later numbering does.
 It's also possible they could've been taken from another manuscript, and added either after Ephraim had numbered the folios and before the initial binding, or included at a later rebinding.
 The headpieces which precede the initial verse of each Gospel are original to the codex.

 Breathing marks (utilised to designate vowel emphasis) and accents (used to indicate voiced pitch changes) were added by the initial copyist Ephraim, though many were changed by a later corrector.
 This corrector was the same person who replaced the damaged folios, and who also added numerous corrections to the main text, usually either writing the corrected reading supralinearly (above the line), though sometimes between words and others were inserted in the margin.
 There are a total of 167 corrected readings in the Gospel of Matthew portion, 157 of which bring the text closer to the majority of other manuscripts.
 The manuscript contains several marginal notes by both the copyist Ephraim and the later corrector.
 There are 17 in the Gospel of Matthew, 11 in the Gospel of Mark, 5 in the Gospel of Luke, and 6 in the Gospel of John.

 After Mark 16:8 is a colophon stating many other manuscripts finish at the end of this verse, but that others also contain the verses following (16:9-20).
 Accordingly scholars use this along with other arguments as evidence that the original Gospel of Mark ended at verse 8, with verses 9-20 being added on later.
 This colophon is also contained in minuscules 1, 209, 2193, and 2886: